 Acacias might be short-lived, but they know how to pack a lot into their limited lives.
-Cootamundra Wattle has to be one of the most underrated acacias you can grow at home, with a gorgeous cone form, neatly and symmetrically towering over whatever landscape it happens to be sat in.
+Cootamundra Wattle has to be one of the most underrated acacias you can grow in South Eastern Australia, with a gorgeous cone form, neatly and symmetrically towering over whatever landscape it happens to be sat in.

 But, more importantly, it’s easy to grow.
 Let us share some of our own expertise with this fascinating genus of plants, as we run through how to grow Cootamundra wattle, how to care for it, and how you can propagate your own at home.

 Cootamundra wattle is a tree, often pruned into a shrub form, native to New South Wales.
 Like all wattles, Cootamundra wattle is a ready self-seeder, and does tend to spread in the garden, but young trees have shallow roots and are simple to remove, so I’d personally put them in the low-medium maintenance category.